What is bend allowance: K Factor, Y Factor, Bend Table

 Bend allowance is the amount of extra material you need to add while calculating the flat pattern of any sheet metal part.

-What is K factor?
+What is the K factor?

 K factor is the ratio between the distance between the inside radius of the bend and the neutral axis to the sheet thickness.
 A typical value of the K factor varies between .33 to .50

-What is Y factor?
+What is the Y factor?

 Y factor considers the internal stress of materials while calculating the bend allowance.
 Y factor can be calculated using the formula ((K factor X(Π/2)).
 A typical value of the Y factor is .50

-What is neutral axis?
+What is the neutral axis?

 The neutral axis is the virtual line in any sheet metal parts that remains constant irrespective of compression or expansion during bending operation.
 Typically neutral axis stays at the center or towards the internal radius (1/3 rd of the sheet thickness)

-What is bend table
+What is a bend table?

 Rajib